selwynpolit/d9book/book/bq.md

 You do have to provide your own info for the variables.

+### Stopping a batch dynamically
-You can also stop the batch engine yourself with something like this.
-If you don't know beforehand how many records you need to process, you could use code like this.
+You can also stop the batch engine by setting `$context['finished']` to `TRUE`.
+In cases where you can't easily figure out how many records need to beprocessed, you could use code like this.

 ```php
 // Inform the batch engine that we are not finished,